Linoleum vs. Vinyl Flooring: Which is Better?

 With proper care, vinyl can maintain its look until it’s time to replace your floor, whereas we’ve all seen fading linoleum.
 It ain’t pretty.

-Vinyl shoots, she scores!
-If you ask me (and obviously you did), vinyl is the lowest maintenance floor on the market.
-She’s a tough cookie and can handle cleaners (although you only need something gentle).
+Vinyl is one of the lowest maintenance floors on the market.
+It can handle harsher cleaners (although you only need something gentle).
 Other than basic cleaning, no other work is required.

-Linoleum, on the other hand, can be a bit of a delicate flower.
+Linoleum, on the other hand, can be a bit delicate.
 It can’t take harsh cleaning chemicals or large amounts of water from a wet mop.
-Linoleum also needs to be sealed 1-2 times per year.
+Linoleum also needs to be sealed one or two times per year.
 Some say it’s even as finicky as traditional hardwood.